 Two years ago I convinced our board to build the APM solution the market will need in three years from now – Dynatrace.
 My roadmap clearly showed that we need a significant investment in building technology for the next years and to start growing a business from scratch.

 The goal was to do this without putting our core business at risk.
 Remember shareholders don’t like this.
 Our board decided to set aside a reasonable budget, create a separate team and let us build technology of the future.
 Suddenly Dynatrace became a privately funded startup within Compuware, now Dynatrace.

 We did what we do best.
 We started to build a product without the need to immediately create revenue.
 We let innovation be a top priority.
 We were able to take smart, calculated risks.
 We became fast and adopted the mentality of a startup that wants to change the world.
 Being able to focus on a new gen product only, we became faster and faster.

 While most startups focus on building a minimum viable product (MVP) we decided to build our MDP – the maximum disrupting product.
 Our vision is simple.
 We build the APM solution that allows to manage web-scale applications with less than one full time resource.
 This requires us to execute on a massive technology roadmap.
 Managing this is more than a full time job and only not being distracted by organizational overhead makes this possible.

 You might think, we will have to sell our product eventually – and we do.
 Over the last four months we have had incredible sales growth and are on our way to 100 customers.
-All this growth comes organically from companies who chose ruxit over other products.
-We even see people who used other competitive offerings for free and that are now paying for ruxit.
+All this growth comes organically from companies who chose Dynatrace over other products.
+We even see people who used other competitive offerings for free and that are now paying for Dynatrace.
 This clearly shows that we are on the right path to create unbeatable value to our customers and we’re thrilled to have the freedom to continue realizing this vision.